 - What are the potential risks and benefits of each treatment?

-- Who will be part of my child’s health care team, and what does each member do?
+- Who will be part of the health care team, and what does each member do?

 - Who will be coordinating my child’s overall treatment and follow-up care?

 - Does this center specialize in the treatment of children, adolescents, and young adults with cancer?

 - What chemotherapy will my child receive?
 How often and for how long?

 - How can I best prepare my child for each treatment?

 - If needed, what types of rehabilitative services are available?